skypjack/entt/docs/md/entity.md

 });
 ```

-It returns to the caller all the entities that are still in use by means of the
+It returns to the caller all the entities that are still in use.<br/>
-given function.<br/>
 As a rule of thumb, consider using a view or a group if the goal is to iterate
 entities that have a determinate set of components.
 These tools are usually much
 faster than combining this function with a bunch of custom tests.<br/>